Randomization Tests for Conditional Group Symmetry: Randomization tests for conditional group symmetry

 \section{Randomization tests for conditional group symmetry}

-The characterizations of conditional symmetry in the previous section suggest a simple way to test for conditional symmetry, in the form of a conditional randomization test (CRT).
-The basic idea for this setting is as follows.
-With a set of observations $(X,Y)_{1:n}$, we generate $B$ randomization sets $(X,Y)_{1:n}^{(b)}$ as
+The distributional identities in \cref{sec:condind:distid} provide the foundation for tests of conditional symmetry, in the form of conditional randomization tests (CRTs).
+The basic idea is as follows.
+With a set of observations $(X,Y)_{1:n}$, generate $B$ randomization sets $(X,Y)_{1:n}^{(b)}$ as